List of Twilight characters: Edward Cullen

 Edward Cullen (born Edward Anthony Masen) is Bella's primary love interest.
-As stated in the first and second novels, he was born on June 20, 1901, in Chicago, Illinois, and was frozen in his 17-year-old body while dying of the Spanish influenza, when he was changed into a vampire by Dr. Carlisle Cullen.
+As stated in the first and second novels, he was born on June 20, 1901, in Chicago, Illinois, and was frozen in his 17-year-old body while dying of Spanish influenza, when he was changed into a vampire by Dr. Carlisle Cullen.
 As shown in Twilight, Carlisle only did so because Edward's dying mother, Elizabeth, begged him to save Edward.
 A member of the Olympic Coven, Edward only drinks animal blood and has the special ability to read minds.
 He falls in love with Bella soon after she arrives in Forks.
 Edward knows that he could kill Bella easily, a fact that torments him so much that, in the book New Moon, he decided to leave Forks with his family so they wouldn't be able to hurt her.
 He returned because he realized he cannot live without her.
 Edward marries Bella in Breaking Dawn and they have a daughter, Renesmee.

 Robert Pattinson plays Edward in the Twilight film series.